kiritsuzu/teraDPS-API/README.md

 ##### `playerServer`
 - _String_
 - The name of the server of the player on the record.
+- Falls back to server ID if name is not recognized.
+(KR/TW/JP servers currently)

 ##### `playerTotalDamage`
 - _Number_